KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 ### Overview

-However, the challenge here is it would be much easier if we could have a spreadsheet-like view of our result set, where the quarters are across the top of the report.
+However, the challenge here is: it would be much easier if we could have a spreadsheet-like view of our result set, where the quarters are across the top of the report.
 Spreadsheets (along with many BI/data visualization tools) make this very easy to achieve through the use of pivot tables.
 Fortunately, SQL provides an almost identical feature:  **[PIVOT](https://docs.oracle.com/en/database/oracle/oracle-database/19/dwhsg/sql-analysis-reporting-data-warehouses.html#GUID-05BB22CD-0F53-4C90-AE84-CE3F88DBD591)** function (you may need to scroll down to find the section on PIVOT).
-In this example, we are telling SQL to break out the contribution column into separate columns for each quarter (where each column will be named as Q1, Q2, Q3 and Q4):
+In the code snippet below, we are telling SQL to break out the contribution column into separate columns for each quarter (where each column will be named as Q1, Q2, Q3 and Q4):

 **Note:** You don't need to run this block of code: